smonn/validator-fns/README.md

 #### minDate(limit, message)

-Ensures value is on or after the specified date. `limit` (aliased as `min`) is provided to the message.
+Ensures value is on or after the specified date.
+Works with dates. `limit` (aliased as `min`) is provided to the message.

 <details><summary>arguments</summary>